 There are several website available to help familiarize children of all ages.
 These include:

-At Southborough we follow the principles of Singapore maths using the
+At Southborough we follow the principles of maths mastery using the

-‘Maths No Problem’ resources.
-Singapore Maths is an amalgamation of global ideas delivered as a highly effective programme of teaching methods and resources.
+‘White Rose’ resources.
+This is an amalgamation of global ideas delivered as a highly effective programme of teaching methods and resources.
 This approach is based on research from experts such as Jerome Bruner, Richard Skemp, Jean Piaget, Lev Vygotsky and Zoltan Dienes and creates opportunities for all children to achieve mastery at maths and learn without limits.

-Tasks and activities are designed to be accessible for all pupils to enter while still containing challenging components.
-Text books and work books are used daily to scaffold and extend learning, children may journal and record on whiteboards, verbally or more formally in their gridded books.
-For higher attainers, the textbooks and learning activities also contain non-routine questions for pupils to develop their higher-order thinking skills and apply their mathematical thinking to other contexts.
+Tasks and activities are designed to be accessible for all pupils to while still containing challenging components.
+Lessons are centred around the topic being taught, with varied fluency, maths talk, and reasoning and problem solving used daily to scaffold and extend learning.
+Children journal and record on whiteboards, verbally or more formally in their gridded books.
+For higher attainers, learning activities to stretch understanding contain non-routine questions for pupils to develop higher-order thinking skills and apply their mathematical thinking to other contexts.
 Teachers use a range of assessment strategies to ensure that all children are well planned for challenge to reach their next goal.

 Lessons and activities are designed and taught using problem-solving approaches to encourage pupils’ higher-level thinking.
 The focus is on working with children’s core competencies, building on what they know to develop their relational understanding.